In our previous study the descendants, or Children of Abraham refused to accept Jesus as the Messiah, and attempted to stone Him to death.

 They have demonstrated their blindness throughout this study.
 Their question, "are we also blind," was a sign of their unbelief.

-Some of these Pharisees would have been Scholars, intellectuals, and teachers of the Law, and should have recognized Jesus.
+Some of these Pharisees were Scholars, intellectuals, and teachers of the Law, and should have recognized Jesus.

 Their willful, and deliberate spiritual blindness carried with it judgment and guilt.
 They were guilty of rejecting the Messenger of God, and God Himself.